franciscodiazydiaz/keras-facenet/README.md

    environment.
     - For Docker compose execute: `docker-compose up`
     - For the local environment (Python 3): `run.sh`
-3. Copy dataset images to `data/images`
+3. A sample dataset is provided in `data/images` but it can be replaced with your own.
 4. Preprocess the dataset [pre-process-dataset.ipynb](notebook/pre-process-dataset.ipynb)
 5. Train the SVM model [svm-classification.ipynb](svm-classification/svm.ipynb)